What Is Reverse Stock Split?

 For example, if you owned 100 shares of a stock that conducted a one-for-five reverse stock split, you would end up with 20 shares of the stock.
 However, the price from the previous day’s close — when you owned more shares — would be multiplied by five.
 The result is the market value of your position remains the same when the reverse stock split is completed.

 Reverse stock splits can raise red flags when you’re trading biotech or pharmaceutical stocks.

 When a stock is listed on national exchanges such as NYSE and NASDAQ, there are stringent requirements to remain listed.
 If a company does not meet those requirements, it risks being delisted.
 In other words, it would move to something like the OTC Bulletin Board — which is bad news for shareholders.

-Thus, if you see a history of reverse stock splits in a company’s past, it could be an indication that the company’s treatments had unfavorable data for some of its pivotal clinical trial data or earnings.
-Those events could cause the stock to sell off, pushing it to the brink of delisting, forcing management to use a reverse split.
+Thus, if you see a history of reverse stock splits in a company’s past, it could indicate the company’s treatments had unfavorable data for some of its pivotal clinical trial data or earnings.
+Those events could cause the stock to sell off, pushing it to the brink of delisting and forcing management to use a reverse split.

-Innovate Biopharmaceuticals (INNT) announced it would be trading under a new symbol and announced a 1 for 10 reverse stock split.
+Innovate Biopharmaceuticals (INNT) announced it would be trading under a new symbol and declared a 1 for 10 reverse stock split.

 If you were conducting an analysis on INNT, you should take some precautions and delve deeper into the company.
 A reverse stock split is often a red-flag raiser, and you should not take this corporate action lightly.